 We want to support you inventing with Spin and the Propeller microcontroller.
 We support other users in the UK and EU with this webstore which includes a selection of Propeller chips, development boards and accessories.

 SpinSpin is a simple, BASIC-like, high-level language designed for the Propeller rmulticore microcontroller.
 The Propeller chip includes a built-in Spin interpreter.

 Other progamming langauages include: Propeller Assembly (fast and can be combined with SPIN), C, BASIC and Forth.

 The Propeller is a powerful hobbyist-friendly multicore microcontroller that features 8 identical 32-bit processor cores ('cogs') managed by a central hub.
-All of the cogs have access to all of the Propeller's 21 I/O pins - and each cog includes it's own local memory and powerful counter timers.
+All of the cogs have access to all 32 of the I/O pins - and each cog includes it's own local memory and powerful counter timers.
 See the block diagram below.

 Propeller specifications► 8 Processors (cogs)